InfusionBot/Welcome-Bot/README.md

 ## Self hosting

-**We ask you to please not host your own instance of Welcome-Bot.**
+**We ask you to please not host your own instance of InfusionBot.**
 Even though our license allows it, self-hosted instances of the bot have brought us a lot of headache in the past.
 If you're considering self-hosting, please [try the official instance of the bot first][botinvite].
 If you have any concerns about the security of our instance, please contact us.